Quipu, a simple Nelder Mead solver in F#

 In circumstances where abnormal situations are encountered (for instance, nan

-value during the search), the solver will return Abnormal
+value during the search), the solver will return Abnormal, with the values

 that caused the error.